nextapps-de/flexsearch/README.md

 <h3>World's fastest and most memory efficient full text search library with zero dependencies.</h3>

 When it comes to raw search speed <a href="https://jsperf.com/compare-search-libraries" target="_blank">FlexSearch outperforms every single searching library out there</a> and also provides flexible search capabilities like multi-word matching, phonetic transformations or partial matching.
-It also has the <a href="#memory">most memory-efficient index</a>.<!-- Keep in mind that updating / removing existing items from the index has a significant cost.
-When your index needs to be updated continuously then <a href="bulksearch/" target="_blank">BulkSearch</a> may be a better choice.-->
+It also has the <a href="#memory">most memory-efficient index</a>.
+Keep in mind that updating and/or removing existing items from the index has a significant cost.
+When your index needs to be updated continuously then <a href="bulksearch/" target="_blank">BulkSearch</a> may be a better choice.
 FlexSearch also provides you a non-blocking asynchronous processing model as well as web workers to perform any updates or queries on the index in parallel through dedicated balanced threads.

 <a href="#installation">Installation Guide</a> &ensp;&bull;&ensp; <a href="#api">API Reference</a> &ensp;&bull;&ensp; <a href="#profiles">Example Options</a> &ensp;&bull;&ensp; <a href="#builds">Custom Builds</a>